Review of CRISIL-rated securitisation transactions

 sorry something went wrong.

-CRISIL has analysed the collection performance of 75 asset-backed securities (ABS), 38 mortgage backed securities (MBS) and 2 commercial mortgage backed securities (CMBS), across 24 originators in the securitsation market.
-The ABS transactions are backed by commercial vehicle loans (CV), car loans, tractor loans, construction equipment (CE) loans, loans extended to small & medium enterprises (SME), two wheeler loans (TW), microfinance (MFI) loans, home loans (HL) and loans against property (LAP).
-Key observations as after September 2017 payouts are as below:
+CRISIL has analysed the collection performance of 74 asset-backed securities (ABS), 36 mortgage backed securities (MBS) and 2 commercial mortgage backed securities (CMBS) under surveillance in December 2017.
+The transactions are backed by commercial vehicle loans (CV), car loans, tractor loans, construction equipment (CE) loans, loans extended to small & medium enterprises (SME), two-wheeler loans (TW), microfinance (MFI) loans, home loans (HL) and loans against property (LAP).
+Key observations after December 2017 payouts are:

 CMBS transactions continue to enjoy healthy interest coverage ratio

-For the two CMBS pools, DLF Emporio Limited and DLF Promenade Limited, CRISIL has received payout confirmations as of September 2017.
-The operating earnings before interest, depreciation, tax and amortization for both the transactions provide adequate cover to the rating category.
+CRISIL has been receiving monthly payout confirmations for the CMBS issuances of DLF Emporio Ltd and DLF Promenade Ltd. The earnings before interest, depreciation, tax and amortisation for both the transactions provide adequate cover to the rating category.
+As after December 2017 payout, interest coverage for DLF Emporio Ltd and DLF Promenade Ltd was 1.80 and 2.10, respectively.